NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-'param' varaibles must be initialized when defined to make clear what parameter class they will contain.
+*As of now*, parameter aliases must be initialized when defined to make clear what parameter class they will contain.

 *As of now*, parameter aliases can only be declared and changed in the global scope (a 'load-if' is a conditionally loaded region of global scope, so it counts as allowed).